Arseni10Lk/Natural-selection-simulator/ReadMe.md

 Pygame graphics | The main simulation visualisation should be moved from `matplotlib` to `pygame`.
 Textures can be added to make the simulation more pleasant to watch.
 Behavioral evolution | Has 2 potential imlementation options.
 More complicated option is to include neural network and that would allow to simulate group behaviour and escape strategies.
 Sexual dimorphism | The fact that male and female organisms of the same species have slightly different look and adaptations.
 Would allow to simulate handicap principle if implemented.
+Separate file for visualiations mehtods | Everything related to visualisation should be moved to a different python file. | Done